 On the other hand, what if work could provide you with the resources and financial security you need- while also securing you a sense of profound fulfillment?
 What if work could offer you satisfaction, joy, and personal growth?

 There is no doubt that a career in alcohol addiction treatment or substance abuse counseling can be incredibly rewarding.
 From helping people to learning new skills to collaborating with a passionate team, the work can indeed represent a labor of love.
 Let’s get into what you need to know.

 What Is Substance Abuse Counseling?

 Substance abuse counseling refers to professional support and treatment for overcoming Substance Use Disorders.
 It is an essential part of most structured addiction treatment programs.

 Substance abuse counseling can be broad and overarching.
 Counselors provide extensive services to help their clients learn new ways to cope with the challenges present in early recovery from drug or alcohol abuse.
 They have both experience and education in multidisciplinary studies of human behavior, chemical dependency, and psychology.

 Addiction counselors typically meet with their clients for a set amount of time each week.
 In these sessions, you will help clients identify their recovery goals.
 You will also help provide viable solutions that increase the chance for change and success.

 Your addiction counseling sessions may include:

 - Discussing and addressing problems within the community (i.e., conflicts with other clients, issues with another member of the treatment team)

-- Examining and exploring cravings and triggers
+- Examining and exploring alcohol or drug cravings and addiction triggers

 - Discussing involvement in other areas of care (medication, therapy appointments, support groups)